 In June of 2018, four years since Bill began to look at potentially opening a tasting room to showcase his wines, the Prime Solum Tasting Room opened in a part of the city of Napa called Vichy Springs – or what we call the Silverado Wine & Arts District (several wineries or tasting rooms are neighbors, as are several art galleries).

 Bill’s daughter Elana grew up in the wine industry – fondly remembering as a little girl the day when she watched the walls of William Hill Winery raised – and recalling many a day playing in the winery cellar.
 But she was not immediately bitten by the wine bug.
 Rather she moved to Santa Cruz and then Orange County where she earned her BA at UC Irvine followed by her MFA at Claremont Graduate University.

 The focus of the tastings is on both their Expression and Prime Solum wines.
-Expression wines focus on single vineyard cooler weather grown varietals – primarily from vineyards that Bill developed and or managed.
+Expression wines focus on single vineyard cooler weather grown varieties – primarily from vineyards that Bill developed and or managed.
 The Expression wines are made in Sonoma County but are sourced from premium vineyards in Sonoma County (latitude 38) and Mendocino County (latitude 39).
-These are wines from Burgundian varietals.
-The Prime Solum wines (first vintage) are from the family owned estate vineyard, Broken Rock and select other Napa based vineyards – these wines are made at a winery the Hill family has managed for years located in downtown Napa and focus on Bordeaux red varietals.
+These are wines from Burgundian varieties.
+The Prime Solum wines (first vintage) are from the family-owned estate vineyard, Broken Rock and select other Napa based vineyards – these wines are made at a winery the Hill family has managed for years located in downtown Napa and focus on Bordeaux red varieties.

 Solum is a term associated with soil science referring to both surface and subsoil layers – Prime Solum refers to premium terroir.
 Bill’s winemaking preferences are to express specific vineyard sites – his wines are about the place and are not about manipulation.
 He tends to also prefer cooler weather sites.